pritesh/kubernetes-setup/README.md

 # or use following method to install a specific version
 # search for specific version of kubeadm
-sudo yum list kubeadm --showduplicates sudo yum install kubeadm-1.7.15-0 kubelet-1.7.15-0 kubectl-1.7.15-0 kubernetes-cni-0.5.1-1
+sudo yum list kubeadm --showduplicates
-sudo systemctl enable kubelet && sudo systemctl start kubelet
+# Install older version of kubernetes packages as follows if needed:

-# Install older version of kubernetes packagesas follows if needed:
+sudo yum install kubeadm-1.7.15-0 kubelet-1.7.15-0 kubectl-1.7.15-0 kubernetes-cni-0.5.1-1

-sudo kubeadm init
+sudo systemctl enable kubelet && sudo systemctl start kubelet sudo kubeadm init
 # or use a specific version using command below
 sudo kubeadm init --kubernetes-version v1.7.15